 Sight loss can affect you whatever your age or circumstances.
 Every day 250 people start to lose their sight in the UK.
 One in five people will start to live with sight loss in their lifetime.

-Falls poor vision is linked to falls.
-Wearing the wrong glasses or not wearing glasses when you really need to can damage your eyes and increase the risk of falling.
+Poor vision is linked to falls.
+Wearing the wrong glasses or not wearing glasses when you really need to can increase the risk of falling.

 Minor eye conditions service